Policies & Procedures

 requirement by enrolling in a 3-credit hour education abroad program in addition to

 a summer session at MSU.

 Study Abroad Scholarship Application

 In order to be considered for education abroad scholarships administered within the Education Abroad Office, students must first complete the online program application.
-The online scholarship application becomes available after the program application status is either ‘pending’ or ‘approved.’
-Applicants must submit all required pieces of the application in order to be considered for scholarship funding.
+The online scholarship application is available through the Scholarship Office.
+Applicants must submit all required pieces of the program application in order to be considered for scholarship funding.
 Incomplete applicants will not be considered under any circumstances.

 Study Abroad Scholarship Eligibility

 Eligibility guidelines for education abroad scholarships are specified at the Funding page.
-Guidelines may include a minimum GPA requirement, specific major requirements, or financial need requirements.
-Applicants should apply only to those scholarships for which the eligibility requirements are met.
+Guidelines may include a minimum GPA requirement, specific major requirements, specific program participation, or financial need requirements.
+The online scholarship application will determine which awards students are eligible for.
 Students who do not meet the minimum eligibility requirements will not be considered.

 Study Abroad Scholarship Selection

 Applications will be reviewed by a committee.
 Award notifications are made via email to the email address provided in the online application approximately three weeks after the scholarship deadline.
 Scholarships are competitive and applicants should make every effort toward submitting the best application possible for the greatest chance to receive funding.
 Applications found to have falsified information will be disqualified for scholarship funding of any kind.

 Current MSU Scholarship Recipients